jsbueno/extradict/README.md

 ```

 ## MapGetter
-A Context manager that allows one to pick variables from inside a dictionary
+A Context manager that allows one to pick variables from inside a dictionary,
-(or mapping) by using the  `from <mydict> import key1, key2` statement.
+mapping, or any Python object by using the  `from <myobject> import key1, key2` statement.